ochronus/eleventy-blog/posts/covid-burnout-health.md

 ---
-draft: false
-author: [Csaba Okrona]
 date: '2020-08-19'
 title: 'On COVID, burnout, teams and self-care'
 permalink: /covid-burnout-health/
-excerpt: 'The changes COVID brought into our lives and work can affect us in profound ways.
-Let me share some aspects and my thoughts with you.'
+descirption: The changes COVID brought into our lives and work can affect us in profound ways.
+Let me share some aspects and my thoughts with you.
-tags: [covid, burnout, management]
+tags:
+  - covid
+  - burnout
+  - management
 layout: layouts/post.njk
 image: /img/covid-burnout-health.jpg
 ---